maelys-mcardle/snowflake/docs/language-reference.md

 # Language Reference

-Snowflake has instructions.
-Instructions are like commands telling the interpreter to perform a task.
-Each instruction has up to two parameters, depending on the instruction.
-Parameters specify extra information needed to complete the task.
+Snowflake has **instructions** and **parameters**.
+Instructions are commands telling the interpreter to perform a task.
+Each instruction has up to two parameters.
+Parameters specify extra information the instruction needs to complete the task.

 This documentation covers these concepts and all the supported instructions.